GryphonRacingFSAE/Discord-Bot/README.md

 ### Semi-Automatic Verification (WIP) - Danny

-Fetch latest team roster + payment status from onedrive (TBD how), verify email, verify student number, verify student ID?
-If passing all requirements, the user is given the role "verified".
+Fetch latest team roster + payment status from OneDrive (TBD how), verify email, verify student number, verify student ID?
+If passing all requirements, the user is given the role "Verified".

 ### Countdown - Danny